markwolfeman/ist653/assignments/homework5.markdown

 **Past Student Projects**

   Some ideas for your final project, which will grow out of homework 5.
-Look at the topcis, don't try to necessarily copying the digital repository until we get to the final project.
-Just complete the above task.
+Look at the topics and designs, but please don't work past the above required tasks.
  [Hemingway's Home](http://hemingwayatkeywest.omeka.net/), [Souvenir Buildings](http://souvenirbuildings.omeka.net), [Exotic Fish of the World](http://exoticfish.omeka.net/), [Electrical Outlets of Distinction](https://outlets.omeka.net/), [Hike Iceland](https://hikeiceland.omeka.net/)

 ----------------